tlevine/www.thomaslevine.com/content/!/big-data-ergonomics/index.md

 2. A measure of productivity
 3. Time of the observation

-If I ran this on more than me, there would be a fourth column for participant, which would link to some demographic information that would not be collected as often.
+If I ran this on more people than me, there would be a fourth column for participant, which would link to some demographic information that would not be collected as often.

+Now I just needed to think of the well-being and productivity variables.
+I thought of a bunch of things, but it turned out that there was a study that I'd been wanting to do and that would benefit from a big-data twist.